Tips for Taking Kids to Disney World

 As for what attractions are best for kids, that depends on the kid.
 We’ve seen kids like and dislike just about every attraction at Walt Disney World, and any list you see elsewhere is going to be based on what the list writer’s kids enjoy.
 Their kids aren’t your kids.

 It’s also important to remember that, for kids, character meet & greets are an important part of the experience.
 Doing a character meal can be a great way to see several characters without waiting in line, and while eating in the air conditioning.
 We highly recommend character meals.
 If you don’t want to do character meals, indoor meet & greets are typically better options.
-Megan R. shares: “Waiting in line for the Epcot Character Spot is better than waiting in separate lines (usually in the heat outside) for the main characters, if that’s something your kiddos want.”

-No matter how much you prep yourself and them, there’s always the possibility (nay, probability) that they’ll surprise you once you visit.
+No matter how much you prep yourself and them, there’s always the possibility (nay, probability) that your kids will surprise you once you visit.
 To this day I remember being scared senseless by the Universe of Energy as a child and hiding on the floor of the ride vehicle when I saw the dinosaurs…and I loved dinosaurs as a child.
 This was no fault of my parents, but it made for a bad experience that I still remember.
 Unpredictable things like this happen, and the best you can do is damage control once they do happen.

 Plan of Attack